7 minutes read

 Businesses operating here are subject to federal laws, unlike free zones that have independent governance.
 This maintains a stable real estate character and a consistent planning standard.

 The area has several completed and off-plan apartment towers.
 Key projects include Samana Barari Views, Celia Heights, and Jade Tower by Tiger Properties.
 A studio in Majan begins around AED 436,000.
-A two-bedroom apartment can start near AED 800,000.
+A two-bedroom apartment can start at AED 800,000.

 Rental prices range between AED 40,000 to AED 70,000 yearly, depending on the project and floor plan.

-Off-plan buyers can expect handovers between 2025 and 2029.
+Off-plan buyers can expect handovers between 2026 and 2029.
 New buildings bring modern design features such as fitted kitchens, concierge services, gym access, and shaded parking.

 Explore properties for sale in Majan and apartments for sale in Majan.